paymentwall/paymentwall-php/README.md

 ##Pingback Processing
 [Web API details](http://www.paymentwall.com/en/documentation/Digital-Goods-API/710#paymentwall_widget_call_pingback_processing)

-Pingback is a webhook notifying about a payment being made.
+The Pingback is a webhook notifying about a payment being made.
 Pingbacks are sent via HTTP/HTTPS to your servers.
 To process pingbacks use the following code:
 <pre><code>$pingback = new Paymentwall_Pingback($\_GET, $\_SERVER['REMOTE_ADDR']);
 if ($pingback->validate()) {
   $productId = $pingback->getProduct()->getId();